vapoursynth/vapoursynth/doc/api/vsscript4.h.rst

     It is recommended to always pass *VSSCRIPT_API_VERSION*.

-getApiVersion
+getAPIVersion
 -------------

-.. c:function:: int getApiVersion()
+.. c:function:: int getAPIVersion()

     Returns the api version provided by vsscript.